jgartrel/bundler-phantomjs-capybara/README.md

 * Commit Gemfile, Gemfile.lock, and your source changes
 * Commit vendor/cache

+NOTE: The same proceedure applies for updating the gems in the app.

 ## Deploying Ruby apps in our build environment

 This part of the install will make the project, at a minimum, machine specific, and additionally target specific if any of your gems are native.
 From within your running job if using CI or on the production server, do the following: